Jack and Laurie Wolf

 Todd began working with racehorses at age seven when he served as a hot walker for his trainer father, Jake Pletcher, at Ruidoso Downs.
 After graduating from the University of Arizona Race Track Industry Program in 1989, he went to work for Lukas and helped develop champions Thunder Gulch, Serena’s Song and Flanders.
 Now, having come full circle, Todd still works with his father as his father’s Payton Training Center breaks and starts many of the horses that Todd trains.

 Known among influential racing participants for his keen ability to assess potential in young horses, Frank is working with the Starlight team to select the best yearling prospects at sales.
 The New Orleans native and Louisville resident followed his childhood interest in horses to become a trainer, eventually directing public and private stables for clients including Claiborne Farm, Lazy Lane Farms and Bruce Lunsford.
-He also collected leading trainer titles at Keeneland, Churchill Downs, Fair Grounds and Louisiana Downs in his distinguished career.
+He also collected leading trainer titles at Keeneland, Churchill Downs, Fair Grounds, Oaklawn Park and Louisiana Downs in his distinguished career.

 Frank retired from training early in 2009 to focus on bloodstock work after achieving feats such as purchasing and developing 1991 Preakness and Belmont Stakes winner Hansel, the Champion male of his generation.
 He also purchased and developed the talent in such standouts as Grade 1 winners Secret Hello, Arch, Madcap Escapade and First Samurai.
 Grade 2 winners Mighty and Belair Beauty and Grade 3 winners Ocean Crest and Tessa Blue.
 With more than 270 stakes wins to his credit as a trainer, he also developed talented homebreds and Grade 1 winners Pulpit and Oath.